Introducing a Breast Cancer Clinical Trial,

 • This is a two-part trial and participants will only participate in one part:

-• Part 1 - Find a dose of (Z)-endoxifen that reaches levels in the blood that have been shown to impact PKCβ1 (and enhance anti-cancer benefits).
+• Part 1 - (Completed) - Here, the goal is to find a dose of (Z)-endoxifen that reaches levels in the blood that have been shown to impact PKCβ1 (and enhance anti-cancer benefits).
 This dose will be used in the next part of the study.

-• Part 2 - To see if the anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin + exemestane).
+• Part 2 - Once the right dose is determined, the goal is to see if the anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin + exemestane), or better when combined.

 • Additional information can be obtained from the national clinical study register, Clinicaltrials.gov (click here NCT05607004).